micro-os-plus/web-jekyll/pages/cmsis-plus/overview.md

 CMSIS++ is provided free of charge under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html), with the term "Library" extended to include all source and binary files in the CMSIS++ distribution.

 As long as you do not make changes, you can use CMSIS++ in any commercial or open source projects.
-If you modify any CMSIS++ files, you can still use them in any commercial or open source projects, but only **after** make the changed files public under the same license.
+If you modify any CMSIS++ files, you can still use them in any commercial or open source projects, but only **after** you make the changed files public under the same license.